FITFUNS/oasis_editor_manual/docs/user-manual/graphics/lighting/clustered-lighting.md

 :::note

-Clustered lighting is enabled by default from PlayCanvas Engine v1.56 onwards.
+Clustered lighting is enabled by default from OasisW Engine v1.56 onwards.
 The older lighting system will still be available in the Engine for the short term.
 However, we will deprecate it in a future minor release.

 :::